jeankueo/Note/README.md

 roadway |
 pavement |
 verge |
-footpath | a path for people to walk along, especially a right of way in the countryside. a path for pedestrians in a built-up area; a pavement. differential lock | Known also as diff-lock or locker, it is a modification to the standard automotive differential.
+carriageway | the part of a road intended for vehicles rather than pedestrians footpath | a path for people to walk along, especially a right of way in the countryside. a path for pedestrians in a built-up area; a pavement. differential lock | Known also as diff-lock or locker, it is a modification to the standard automotive differential.
 It’s purpose is to restrict each of the two wheels on an axle to the same rotational speed regardless of the traction available to each wheel. power steering | helps drivers steer by augmenting steering effort of the steering wheel.